|Monday-Thursday||-||7:00 - 18:00|

 What causes the symptoms of sleep apnea?

-The short-lived breathing stops, also known as apneas in technical language, lead to repeated awakening reactions in the body.
-Due to the apneas, the oxygen content drops while the carbon dioxide content of the blood rises.
-This triggers an alarm reaction in the body to prevent a further drop in oxygen levels.
+The brief cessations of breathing, also known as apneas in technical terminology, lead to repeated awakening reactions in the body.
+Due to the apneas, the oxygen content decreases while the carbon dioxide content of the blood increases.
+This triggers an alarm response from the body to prevent a further drop in oxygen levels.
 Thus, sufferers are regularly disturbed in their sleep by the lack of oxygen and the wake-up reactions it causes.
-Nightly sleep thus hardly fulfils the function of providing the body with rest.
+Nighttime sleep thus hardly fulfills its function of providing the body with rest.

-In OSAS, breathing stops at least 10 times per hour for more than 10 seconds.
+Breathing stops at least 10 times per hour for more than 10 seconds in OSAS.
 A characteristic feature of sleep apnea is that sufferers usually do not wake up consciously.
 Only the pulse rate is increased, along with other bodily functions.
-This makes it particularly difficult for those affected to identify sleep apnea as the cause of their pronounced daytime sleepiness.
-Many people suffer from the symptoms over a long period of time, even though a lack of restful sleep can significantly reduce the quality of life of those affected.
-Not only can daytime sleepiness and microsleep occur, but depression and cardiovascular disease can also be caused by sleep apnea.
-Sleep apnea syndrome is treatable.
-Get a first impression of what is medically possible and how we have already helped many sufferers by reading helpful patient reports.
-You can find more information about our clinic in the About Us section.
+This makes it particularly difficult for sufferers to identify sleep apnea as the cause of their pronounced daytime sleepiness.
+Many people thus suffer from the symptoms over a long period of time, although a lack of restful sleep can significantly reduce the quality of life of those affected.
+Thus, not only daytime sleepiness and microsleep, but also depression and cardiovascular disease can result from sleep apnea.
+The sleep apnea syndrome is treatable.
+Get a first impression of what is medically possible and how we have already helped many sufferers by reading helpful patient testimonials.
+For more information about our clinic, visit the About Us section.

 Our causal therapy

-- 3D planning for the surgical elimination of obstructive sleep apnea
+- 3D planning for surgical elimination of obstructive sleep apnea.

 - Correction of airway narrowing

-- Analysis and correction of postural defects in patients with obstructive sleep apnea
+- Analysis and correction of postural deformities in patients with obstructive sleep apnea.

-- Analysis of turbulence removal in the posterior airway space
+- Analysis of elimination of turbulence in the posterior airway space

 - Bone augmentation in the maxillofacial region

-Dr Robert Frey has made it his business to identify the causes of obstructive sleep apneaand to eliminate them permanently by surgery.
-Dr Frey has been involved in the surgical treatment of OSAS for more than 15 years.
+Dr. Robert Frey has made it his mission to identify the causes of obstructive sleep apnea and to eliminate them permanently by surgery.
+Dr. Frey has been involved in the surgical treatment of OSAS for more than 15 years.
 His scientific research areas are interdisciplinary throughout.